Wedding planning is actually meant to be fun!

 BE OPEN AND HONEST ABOUT WHAT’S TROUBLING YOU, EVEN IF IT’S AWKWARD.

 The Budget.
 The subject of money is far from the most comfortable topic to discuss.
 But this is why it should be a topic of conversation with you and your loved ones.
 Be open and honest with all parties that are contributing to the wedding.
 Work out how much you have to put aside for the wedding.
-You can easily stress out when it seems the planning is not aligned with the funds you have available to pay for it.
+You can easily stress out when your planning is not aligned with the funds you have available to pay for it.

 Nobody’s perfect – and your wedding day might not be either.
 You can get completely swept up with have the perfect day that you lose sight of the fact that it’s actually a meaningful ceremony.
 You don’t need to beat yourself up about every decision you make.
 The wedding will be beautiful and will be yours, no matter what you choose.